Website update! Support and services for dementia can still be found on this website.

 Dementia Australia's specialist counselling

-Alzheimer’s Queensland dementia advisory service
+Dementia advisory service

-One-on-one support provided by qualified health professionals at Alzheimer’s Queensland over an extended period to facilitate better understanding of dementia, symptoms management and care system navigation.
+Support provided by qualified health professionals at Alzheimer’s Queensland over an extended period to facilitate better understanding of dementia, symptoms management and care system navigation.

-Peer-to-peer online support groups
+Online peer support groups

 The Dementia Guide